EESI/Fizzy/README.md

   -h, --help            show this help message and exit -n SELECT, --select SELECT
-                        number of features to select -l LABEL, --label LABEL
+                        number of features to select -q BINS, --bins BINS  number of bins to histogram the data -l LABEL, --label LABEL
                         name of column of the mapping file that indicates the labels